zeek/package-manager/doc/bro-pkg.rst

 The :program:`bro-pkg` command-line tool uses an INI-format config file to allow users to customize their :doc:`Package Sources <source>`, :doc:`Package
-<package>` installation paths, Bro executable/source paths, and other
+<package>` installation paths, Zeek executable/source paths, and other
 :program:`bro-pkg` options.

 See the default/example config file below for explanations of the